 Whether 24 hours water available in fire vehicles?
-Yes No Water sources used by Fire Vehicles within Fire station Direct supply b) Overhead tank c) Pumping from underground tank d) Pumping by Tube well Any storage of water within Fire Station for fire vehicles- Yes No Water sources regularly used by Fire Vehicles outside Fire station (also mention distance in km from Fire Station) City over-head tank with coupling arrangements River Stream Well Pond Lake Other location / static fire hydrant available in the vicinity - Yes No , If 'Yes', provide number and distance (km), Overall, is there any scarcity of water for fire vehicles- Yes No E. Human Resources
+Yes No Water sources used by Fire Vehicles within Fire station Direct supply d) Pumping by Tube well e) any other Any storage of water within Fire Station for fire vehicles- Yes No Water sources regularly used by Fire Vehicles outside Fire station (also mention distance in km from Fire Station) City over-head tank with coupling arrangements River Stream Well Pond Lake Other location / static fire hydrant available in the vicinity - Yes Overall, is there any scarcity of water for fire vehicles- Yes No E. Human Resources